 Suppose that \(\varphi\) is a homomorphism from \((S_k, \cdot)\) into \((\R, +)\).
 We will show by induction on \(\#(x)\) that \(\varphi(x) = c {\#(x)}\) where \(c = \varphi(\{k + 1\})\).
 The result is trivially true if \(\#(x) = 1\), since the only such \(x \in S_k\) is \(x = \{k + 1\}\).
 Suppose now that \(\varphi(x) = c \#(x)\) for all \(x \in S_k\) with \(\#(x) \le n\).
 Let \(x \in S_k\) with \(\#(x) = n + 1\).
 If \(x\) is not an irreducible element, then \(x = u v\) where \(u, \, v \in S_k\), \(\#(u) \le n\), \(\#(v) \le n\), and \(\#(u) + \#(v) = \#(x)\).
 In this case, \[\varphi(x) = \varphi(u) + \varphi(v) = c \#(u) + c \#(v) = c \#(x)\] On the other hand, if \(x\) is irreducible, let \(j = \min\{i \in x: i + 1 \notin x\}\).
 Note that \(j \lt \#(x)\) since \(\max(x) = \#(x) + k\).
 Now let \(y \in S_k\) be obtained from \(x\) by replacing \(j\) with \(j + 1\).
 Note that \(\#(y) = \#(x)\) and moreover, \(y^c\) can be obtained from \(x^c\) by replacing \(j + 1\) with \(j\).
 We claim that \(x x = y x\); that is, \(x \cup (x^c \circ x) = y \cup (y^c \circ x)\).
 To see this, note first that if \(i \neq j\) and \(i \neq j + 1\), then \(i \in x\) if and only if \(i \in y\), and \(i \in x^c\) if and only if \(i \in y^c\).
 On the other hand, \(j \in x\) and \(j \in y^c \circ x\) since \(j = y^c[x(1)]\) (by definition, there are \(x(1) - 1\) elements less than \(x(1)\) in \(y^c\); the next element in \(y^c\) is \(j\)).
 Similarly, \(j + 1 \in y\) and \(j + 1 \in x^c \circ x\) since \(j + 1 = x^c[x(1)]\).
 Since \(x x = y x\), it follows that \(\varphi(x) = \varphi(y)\).
 Continuing this process, we find that \(\varphi(x) = \varphi(y)\) for some \(y \in S_k\) that is not irreducible, but with \(\#(y) = \#(x)\).
 It then follows that \(\varphi(x) = \varphi(y) = c \#(y) = c \#(x)\) and the proof is complete.

-To illustrate the construction in the details of , let \(x = \{3, 4, 5, 8, 15\}\), so that \(x \in S_{10}\).
+Let \(x = \{3, 4, 5, 8, 15\}\), so that \(x \in S_{10}\).
 Then \(j = 5\), \(y = \{3, 4, 6, 8, 15\}\) and \[x x = y x = \{3, 4, 5, 6, 7, 8, 9, 12, 15, 20\}\]

 For \(k \in \N\), let \(T_k = S_k \cup \{\emptyset\}\), so that \((T_k, \cdot)\) is a positive sub-semigroup of \((S, \cdot)\).
 Of course, \(T_0 = S_0\).
 Our next discussion concerns the corresponding quotient spaces in the sense of Section 2.8.

-For \(k \in \N\), the quotient space of \((S, \cdot)\) corresponding to \((T_k, \cdot)\) is \[S / T_k = \{z \in S: t \not \subseteq z\} \text{ for all } t \in M_k\]
+For \(k \in \N\), the quotient space of \((S, \cdot)\) corresponding to \((T_k, \cdot)\) is \[S / T_k = \{z \in S: t \not \subseteq z \text{ for all } t \in M_k\}\]

 In particular, \(S / S_0 = \{z \in S: 1 \notin z\}\).
 In this case, the basic assumption for the decomposition of \(S\) over \(S_0\) and \(S / S_0\) is satisfied: